tlaroy/crafting-gathering/README.md

 Import these CRAFTING SYSTEM Compendiums into your world directories.  <b>IMPORTANT - ALWAYS!</b> import CRAFTING SYSTEM Compendiums with 'Merge by name' and 'Keep ID' checked.
 Exports of CRAFTING SYSTEM Compendiums were done using 'Export Folder Structure' with same options checked.

 ## Mastercrafted
-Import the Mastercrafted Recipe Book JSON files with Recipe Manager.
-Then set player permissions for each Recipe.
-Use Book permissions to control overall access by player.
-Then use Recipe permissions to limit access to those Recipes that players have learned so far.
+Import the Mastercrafted Recipe Book JSON files from the zip file using Mastercrafted's Recipe Manager.
+The zip file is in your Data\modules\crafting-gathering\exports folder.
+Use Recipe Book permissions to limit overall access to only players who 'know' the profession.
+Then default Recipe permissions for those that each player has learned so far; deny for those unlearned.
 There are no automatic linkages between Mastercrafted Recipes and CRAFTING SYSTEM Recipes.

 ## Gatherer
 Uses customized Journal Pages and Roll Tables, both access controlled by standard FVTT methods.
 A Gatherer Journal Page can be dropped on Scenes and it becomes a resource node, i.e. a Warcraft mining node.
 And the page can be used directly for downtown activities.
 Players get X rolls per Y workdays.